GeorgeCorbin/GT-Lax-App/firebase/public/players/bios/Owen_Seibold_bio.md

 ## Player Bio

 **Player Details:**
+- **Hometown:** Hopewell
 - **State:** New Jersey
-- **Hometown:** Hopewell
 - **Height:** 6'0"
 - **Weight:** 195 lbs
 - **Year:** Junior
 - **High School:** Hopewell Valley Central
 - **Position:** Defense

-**Career Highlights:**
-Owen Seibold has been a consistent member of the defensive unit, providing depth and support in key matchups.
-Known for his commitment and hard work, he looks to make a bigger impact this season.

-**Total Career Statistics:**
+**Career Stats Through Last Season:**
 - Games Played: 6
 - Goals: 0
 - Assists: 0
 - Points: 0
 - Ground Balls: 0

-Owen is expected to continue developing his skills and contribute significantly to the defensive lineup this season.
+Owen Seibold has been a consistent member of the defensive unit, providing depth and support in key matchups.
+Known for his commitment and hard work, he looks to make a bigger impact this season.Owen is expected to continue developing his skills and contribute significantly to the defensive lineup this season.